cmaloney/dcos-docs/_pages/usage/developing-services/overview.md

 # <a name="universe"></a>Package Repositories

-The DC/OS Universe contains all services that are installable DCOS.
+The DC/OS Universe contains all services that are installable DC/OS.
 For more information on DC/OS Universe, see the [GitHub Universe repository][1].

 All services in the package repositories are required to meet a certain standard as defined by Mesosphere.
 For details on submitting a DC/OS service, see [Contributing a package][3].